bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 * Working on coding.
 * Physical Robot building stage was initialized.

-# *Brief introduction about the files in repository are given below.*
+# *Brief introduction about the files in repository*

 ### LatestStable
 This folder contains the latest stable version of the Arduino code tested and debugged by the team.